How to keep your kids safe on YouTube

 Consider using the YouTube Kids app

 The YouTube Kids app is like an watered down, child orientated version of Youtube.
 I'd say its good for younger kids, say between 3 - 5 as the content is very safe and there's no search functionality, so your only choice on what to watch is what YouTube gives you.
 You won't find any of the most popular Youtubers your child usually watches on here.
 I'd go as far as saying the content is aimed at early learning.
 Colours, shapes, numbers etc. You can change the age range which changes the content your child sees.
 However I feel like this version of YouTube is a bit too restrictive.
-It's worth a try though, you might find you really works for you and you kids.
+It's worth a try though, you might find you really works for you and your kids.